exasol/exasol-rest-api/doc/user_guide/user-guide.md

 ### Authorization

-Add a comma separated list of non-empty API tokens to the configuration file (find an example above).
+Add a comma separated list of API tokens to the configuration file (find an example above).
 Surrounding whitespace is ignored.
 The service refuses to start if the list is missing, empty, or contains an empty token.
 The tokens must have **at least 30 characters**.
 Only users with the tokens you listed can access secured API endpoints.

 ### Start API Service